Getting the Packages

 enrollment command also generates a number of config files under

-(by default).
-They need to have dnstapir
+/etc/dnstapir (by default).
+They need to have dnstapir as the

 group owner so that they can be used by the three system users